 No matter what job you’re applying for, it’s always best to write up a cover letter.
 Although it may not be required for every job position, it presents your skills and accomplishments concisely to a potential employer.
 Writing a cover letter will only take you a few minutes with a cover letter template.
 Using a template can help you transform a generic cover letter into a unique presentation of your skills.

 Keep in mind that within your cover letter, you should make it clear that you’ve read the job description.
 Most employers want to know that you have a feel for the company name, company culture and a good understanding of the position before you interview.

 Generally, your cover letter should be about half a page long to three-quarters of a page long.
 That will typically be about 200 to 300 words long.
 The length of your cover letter may vary depending on what professional experience you have, as well as what soft skills and hard skills you list.
 A cover letter builder can help you create an engaging cover letter that won’t lose the hiring manager’s attention.

 Yes, this cover letter example still works if you don’t have many years of job experience.
-Just make sure to adapt the letter to any experience you do have while focusing more on your soft skills.
+Just make sure to adapt the letter to any experience you have while focusing more on your soft skills.
 You can also rely on your academic work, certifications and non-work achievements.
-These accomplishments will show that you have the skills necessary for the job.
+These accomplishments will show you have the skills necessary for the new job.

 You should write your cover letter the same way you’d write an entry-level software developer cover letter: